 The University's online master's degree program in history is designed to fulfill a variety of academic and professional objectives, including entry into doctoral programs, teaching, and a variety of professional careers.

 Employment of postsecondary teachers is expected to grow by 12 percent from 2020 to 2030, with growth expected as enrollments at postsecondary institutions at all levels continue to rise.

-During this same period (2010-2020), employment of historians is expected to grow 18 percent.
-Overall employment of curators, museum technicians, and conservators is projected to grow 16 percent, with public interest in science, art, and history spurring demand for curators, museum technicians, and conservators.
-Employment of archivists is projected to grow 12 percent.
+During this same period (2020-2030), employment of historians is expected to expand.
+Overall employment of archivists, curators, and museum workers is projected to grow 19 percent, with public interest in science, art, and history spurring demand for curators, museum technicians, and conservators.
 Jobs for archivists are expected to increase as public and private organizations require greater organization of, and access to, increasing volumes of electronic records and information.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.